Jihan Yao

 Yuta Saito, Jihan Yao, Thorsten Joachims

-Submitted to ICLR 2025
+ICLR 2025 (Spotlight)

 We propose POTEC, a two-stage algorithm for off-policy learning in large discrete action spaces, addressing issues of excessive bias or variance in existing methods.
 POTEC combines clustering-based action decomposition and novel gradient estimation techniques to optimize policies.